magento/devdocs/src/release/index.md

 ## About security-only releases

 Security-only releases provide fixes for vulnerabilities that have been identified in previous quarterly patch releases.
 You can install time-sensitive security fixes without applying the hundreds of functional fixes and enhancements that a full quarterly patch release contains.
-These releases are typically appended with `-p1`.
+These releases are appended with `-pN`, where N is the incremental patch version beginning with 1 (example: 2.3.5-p1, 2.3.5-p2).

 For general information about security releases, see [Introducing the New Security-only Patch Release](https://community.magento.com/t5/Magento-DevBlog/Introducing-the-New-Security-only-Patch-Release/ba-p/141287).
 For instructions on downloading and applying security patches, see [Install Magento using Composer]({{site.baseurl}}/guides/v2.3/install-gde/composer.html).